-Like Peter, James and John, we too are privileged to perceive the glory of the Lord; a glory however that is veiled in the poverty, humility and vulnerability of the Crucifix that hangs before us and in the Sacrament of the Cross, the Eucharist.
+After His glorious resurrection our Lord asked the disciples on the road to Emmaus, Was it not necessary that the Christ should suffer these things and enter into his glory?
+(Lk.
+24:26) And so it is with us; we must be willing to recognize what is best for us in what God ordains for us.
+Like the disciples on the mountain, the revelation of God's will for us, whether it be in the suffering that He asks of us or permits us to endure, or simply in the challenges that we face in living; these may confound us and might even cause us to be very much afraid.
+Like Peter, James and John, however, we too are privileged to perceive the glory of the Lord; a glory however that is veiled in the poverty, humility and vulnerability of the Crucifix that hangs before us and in the Sacrament of the Cross, the Eucharist.
 These reveal a love so powerful that neither hate nor death could conquer it.
 Because we receive and worship this Sacrament, this same love is at work in the hearts of all who believe.
-By its power great deeds of love are done and by its power our understanding increases and deepens so that in time, we come to see and to understand that the Passion of our Lord gives a human face to the love of God for a fallen humanity; and that our own sufferings, mysterious as they may be in both their origin and purpose, place us in the very heart of the Paschal Mystery.
+By its power great deeds of love are done and great evils are faced and overcome.
+The Passion of our Lord gives a human face to the love of God for a fallen humanity.
+Our own sufferings, mysterious as they may be in both their origin and purpose, place us in the very heart of the Paschal Mystery.
 Suffering is not meaningless nor is it without purpose, and neither is our life.
-Nothing short of suffering, except in rare cases, makes us what we should be; gentle instead of harsh, meek instead of violent, conceding instead of arrogant, lowly instead of proud, pure-hearted instead of sensual (BI.
+Nothing short of suffering, except in rare cases, makes us what we should be; gentle instead of harsh, meek instead of violent, conceding instead of arrogant, lowly instead of proud, pure-hearted instead of sensual (Bl.
 John Henry Newman, "The Sweet Yoke of Christ," 1839).
-May we be generous in our sacrifices and single-minded in our desire for holiness of life; that in all things God may be glorified (1Pet.
-4:11).